-The size of this world’s largest archipelagic nation is also reflected in the number of ethnic groups (1,128) and local languages (746).
-With population growth rate of 1.7%, food security and agricultural development are main issues for the country.
-In Indonesia, ICCO Cooperation works on food security, responsible business and inclusive markets.
+The size of the world’s largest archipelagic nation is also reflected in the number of ethnic groups (1,300) and local languages (746).
+With a population growth rate of 1.7%, food security and agricultural development are some of the country's main concerns.
+In Indonesia, ICCO Cooperation focuses its work on food security, responsible business and inclusive markets.

 Jl.
 Tukad Batang Hari IX no.8